particle-iot/docs/src/content/hardware/expansion/mikroe.md

 ## Example

-### Gen 3 SoM Shield with TMP102 temperature sensor
+### Gen 3 SoM shield with TMP102 temperature sensor

 This is a simple example that uses the [Thermo-3-click](https://www.mikroe.com/thermo-3-click) temperature sensor.